cryptape/ckb-transaction-cobuild-poc/docs/migration.md

 The final message digest can make the following parts not malleable:
 - transaction
 - witnesses used by all type scripts
-- extract witnesses with index beyond input cell length
+- witnesses with index beyond input cell length

 The `seal` value is actually the same as before, it is located in [SighashAll](../schemas/basic.mol).

 There is only one `SighashAll` variant in witness in whole transaction.
-If there are some other locks with message, they should use `SighashAllOnly` variant.
+If there are some other lock scripts, they should use `SighashAllOnly` variant or `WitnessArgs`.
 As designed, the `SighashAllOnly` variant doesn't include message part.

 ## Dapp Changes